Study field

 The Master's Programme in Circular Economy takes two years.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

-The programme includes core, advanced specialisation, minor and elective studies as well as a Master's thesis.
+The programme includes core, advanced specialisation, minor and elective studies as well as a master's thesis.
 Read more in this academic year’s curriculum.

 right